-REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) · · · · · · · · · · · · · · · · · · · Australian Taxation Office superannuation taxation.
+REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) Australian Taxation Office superannuation taxation.
 Australian Federal Police or state/territory police services criminal matters.
-Safe Work Australia (and relevant state or territory regulator) Department of Education, Skills and Employment where an AE is also an AE of another government employment program (SWP), information relating to the performance under each program may be shared between departments.
+Safe Work Australia (and relevant state or territory regulator) Department of Employment and Workplace Relations where a PLS AE is also an AE of the SWP, information relating to the performance under each program may be shared.